Code of Conduct

 16. Permanent suspension from school – Superintendent, Board.

-The amount of due process a student is entitled to receive before a penalty is imposed depends on the penalty being imposed.
-In all cases, regardless of the penalty imposed, the school personnel authorized to impose the penalty must inform the student of the alleged misconduct and must investigate, to the extent necessary, the facts surrounding the alleged misconduct.
-All students will have an opportunity to present their version of the facts to the school personnel imposing the disciplinary penalty in connection with the imposition of the penalty.
+The amount of due process a student is entitled to receive before a consequence is imposed depends on the consequence being imposed.
+In all cases, regardless of the consequence imposed, the school personnel authorized to impose the penalty must inform the student of the alleged misconduct and must investigate, to the extent necessary, the facts surrounding the alleged misconduct.
+All students will have an opportunity to present their version of the facts to the school personnel imposing the disciplinary consequence in connection with the imposition of the consequence.

 Students may be entitled to additional procedural rights depending on the type of discipline imposed, and those procedural rights are explained below.